Actors and musicians aren’t the only ones heading to Los Angeles with dreams of making it big – restaurateurs are doing it, too.

 “The atmosphere, the vibe, the size, and the type of food we’re putting out – it feels like it belongs in New York.
 It feels like it belongs in Toronto.
 It doesn’t feel like it belongs in L.A.,” Jonah says.
 But bringing the East Coast’s flare to the West Coast allowed Jonah to become a part of L.A’s young, bustling food scene.

-Thank L.A.’s diversity, developing neighbourhoods, and emerging chefs for the bounty of opportunities that its restaurant scene has to offer.
+Thank L.A.’s diversity, developing neighborhoods, and emerging chefs for the bounty of opportunities that its restaurant scene has to offer.
 Its temperate climate makes produce accessible year-round, and opening costs tend to be lower than other major US cities.
 These factors make L.A. the perfect setting to experiment with an original concept.

 L.A.’s casual approach to dining makes its food scene irresistible to foodies and restaurant owners alike.
 “I think the food scene in terms of ethnic food and street food is really interesting,” Jonah says.
 “Where I think L.A. really shines is in all the noodle shops and Chinese restaurants, and all the taco trucks.”